 Free outdoor, music-making events planned as part of annual global celebration

-Make Music Day Kenosha is part of Make Music Day ⸺ a global music celebration that takes place on the summer solstice each year.
-The overall event brings people of all ages and skill levels together to make music for a 24-hour period.
+Make Music Day Kenosha is a part of Make Music Day ⸺ a global music celebration that takes place on the summer solstice.
+The event brings people of all ages and skill levels together to make music for a whole day.

 Make Music Day began in France in 1982 as the Fête de la Musique, and has spread to over 1,000 cities across 120 countries.
-Completely different from a typical musical festival, Make Music concerts are performed by anyone who wants to take part and enjoyed by everyone who wants to attend.
+Completely different from a typical musical festival, Make Music Day concerts are performed by anyone who takes part and enjoyed by everyone who attends.

-From classical to folk, hip-hop to opera, Latin jazz to punk rock, live music of all kinds resounds on streets, sidewalks, porches, plazas, parks, gardens, storefronts and other public spaces on the longest day of the year.
+From classical to folk, hip-hop to opera, Latin jazz to punk rock, live music of all kinds resounds throughout the streets, sidewalks, porches, plazas, parks, gardens, storefronts and other public spaces on the longest day of the year.